Aerial view of a small town showcasing residential areas, schools, and streets lined with colorful houses and trees in autumn foliage.

 Gloucester County DUI and DWI Charges

-In New Jersey, you are considered legally intoxicated if your blood alcohol level (“BAC”) is 0.08% or greater.
-For minor drivers under the age of 21, you are considered legally intoxicated if your BAC is 0.01% or greater.
+In New Jersey, you are legally intoxicated if your blood alcohol level (“BAC”) is 0.08% or greater.
+For minor drivers under the age of 21, you are legally drunk if your BAC is 0.01% or greater.

 In addition to the Alcotest (formerly known as a Breathalyzer Test), police may also use Standardized Field Sobriety Tests (SFST) to determine your intoxication.
-These field sobriety tests are administered at the time of the traffic stop by the police officer and your test results are based on the opinion of the administering officer.
+When this happens, police administer sobriety tests at the time of the traffic stop, and they will base your test results on the opinion of the arresting officer.

-In New Jersey, if you are arrested for a DWI or DUI, you must supply a breath sample.
+In New Jersey, if the police arrest you for a DWI or DUI, you must supply a breath sample.
 New Jersey has a consent test, known as “implied consent.”
-Implied consent is created when you are issued a state drivers’ license in New Jersey.
-If you refuse to supply a breath sample, you will be detained and brought to a local hospital where the staff may draw your blood.
+The state establishes implied consent when it issues you a driver’s license in New Jersey.
+If you refuse to supply a breath sample, it is possible the police can detain you and bring you to a local hospital, where the staff may draw your blood.
 A refusal may result in the same loss of driving privileges and penalties as a DWI or DUI offense.

 Consequences of a Gloucester County DUI or DWI Conviction in New Jersey

-A conviction for DWI or DUI will result in a mandatory drivers’ license suspension.
-The duration of the drivers’ license suspension in addition to corresponding charges and fees will depend on the circumstances of the arrest, including but not limited to the person’s driving history and their blood alcohol content (“BAC”) reading.
+A conviction for DWI or DUI will result in a mandatory driver’s license suspension.
+The duration of license suspension, in addition to corresponding charges, will depend on the circumstances of the arrest, including but not limited to the person’s driving history and their blood alcohol content (“BAC”) reading.

-It is important to understand that a DWI or DUI conviction in New Jersey is not considered a criminal offense under state law.
-In lieu of a criminal offense, a DWI or DUI is classified as a motor vehicle violation.
+It is essential to understand that New Jersey does not consider a DWI or DUI conviction a criminal offense under state law.
+Instead of a criminal offense, a DWI or DUI is classified as a motor vehicle violation.
 Regardless of the classification, a DWI or DUI arrest is a serious charge.

 DWI and DUI Penalties in New Jersey